 - Convene regularly to review the analyses of routine safety data from the field, during the initial use of nOPV2 under EUL period (approx. from 3-6 months following its initial implementation, until closure of the EUL period, approx. 12-18 months after implementation)

 - Convene on an ad-hoc basis as needed, in the event that severe safety signals are reported

 - Provide expert input, recommendations and guidance on the safety aspects of nOPV2 based on the review of available safety data after each of two mass vaccination campaign rounds deployed for outbreak response; and to formally share these recommendations and updates with the GACVS, Polio Working Group, and SAGE.[iii]

 Members / Experts

-- Co-Chair – Rita Helfand (Centers for Disease Control and Prevention, GA, USA; Chair of the Global Advisory Committee on Vaccine Safety/GACVS);
+- Co-Chair Dure Samin Akram (Health, Education and Literacy Program, Karachi, Pakistan; Vice Chair of the Global Advisory Committee on Vaccine Safety/GACVS);

 - Co-Chair – Peter Wright (Geisel School of Medicine, Dartmouth Medical School, NH, USA; Chair of the WHO Polio Data Safety and Monitoring Board);